Jepkor1r/DevOps/README.md

 - Learning file handling and manipulation commands (e.g., grep, awk, cut, and find).
 - Bash scripting for automation, loops, and conditional statements.
 - Mastering SSH and secure file transfers for remote operations.

+### LINUX

+#### Basic Commands:

+Here are some essential Linux commands to get started:
+- `ls` - Lists files and directories
+- `cd` - Changes the directory
+- `pwd` - Prints the working directory
+- `cp` - Copies files or directories
+- `mv` - Moves or renames files or directories
+- `rm` - Removes files or directories

+#### File System Structure:

+Understanding the Linux file system hierarchy is key.
+Here are some important directories:
+- `/` - Root directory
+- `/home` - User home directories
+- `/var` - Variable files, such as logs and databases
+- `/etc` - Configuration files
+- `/usr` - User binaries and applications

+#### Permissions and Ownership

+File permissions in Linux control who can read, write, or execute files.
+Basic commands for permissions:
+- `chmod` - Changes file permissions
+- `chown` - Changes file owner
+- `chgrp` - Changes group ownership

     - <em> I'll keep updating as we learn and grow together!</em> <strong>Happy Coding</strong>